ToolJet/ToolJet/docs/docs/how-to/use-custom-component.md

 title: Use Custom Component
 ---

-In this guide we will see how to use **[Custom Component](/docs/widgets/custom-component/)** in ToolJet.
+This guide explains how to use **[Custom Component](/docs/widgets/custom-component/)** in ToolJet.

 ## Data

-We can pass data to our custom react component, using the **Data** property.
-The data needs to be an object.
+Data can be passed to a custom component using the **Data** property.
+The data should be structured as an object.

 #### Example:
 ```json